cjprybol/reproducibility-via-singularity/README.md

 ```

 Now the container will be available on your local machine, and you can use `scp` or whatever your preferred method is for moving the container to where you need it!

+## Troubleshooting

+Just as you might experience problems configuring your user environment on a new cluster, you are likely to experience some issues trying to configure your container for the first time.
+Even if you install all of the software successfully, there is a chance that when you transfer the container to the cluster on which you work, you may find some new errors when trying to execute your code.
+It may take a few iterative feedback cycles of testing and debugging before you have it all worked out.

+## Naming conventions

+I recommend that once you have successfully compiled a container with the software you want, make that your `1.0` version, where the naming convention is `[ compile from scratch # ].[ bug fix, version upgrade, or new package addition # ]`.
+Every time you find a bug, add a new piece of software, or update the installed software, update the minor version number from `1.0` to `1.1`, `1.2`, ..., `1.n`.
+If you ever run into a software conflict or accidentally break something, use the instructions from your previous build to re-compile a new image from scratch, and bump the major version number to `2.0`.

 ## Contributions
 Thank you to everyone who has contributed!